How to Form an LLC in South Dakota

 • Multi-member South Dakota LLCs will need to file an “information return” with the IRS (Partnership 1065 Form), and the owner’s income/losses will be reported on a K-1, which then flows down to their personal income tax return.
 By default, multi-member LLCs are taxed like a Partnership with the IRS.

-• Alternatively, LLCs can elect to be taxed as an S-Corporation (by filing Form 2553) or a C-Corporation (by filing Form 8832), but you’ll need to speak with a competent accountant (or a few) about the pros and cons that will be unique to your business.
+• Alternatively, an LLC can be taxed as an S-Corp (by filing Form 2553) or a C-Corp (by filing Form 8832), but you’ll need to speak with a competent accountant (or a few) about the pros and cons that will be unique to your business.

 • South Dakota does not have any of the following taxes: Corporate income tax, Personal income tax, Personal property tax, Business inventory tax, or Inheritance tax.